 My first big project is complete!
-I actually did this last year before we moved but I’m just now getting around to this blog thing.
+I actually did this a few summers ago before we moved into our new house but I’m just now getting around to this blog thing.
 I had been wanting a blanket ladder for some time but hadn’t had a lot of luck finding any.
 Until I found a tutorial on Pinterest and thought maybe I could do this?
 I used a drill for this first time and did this all on my own!
 I’m so proud of me.

 Now to be clear, I did not come up with this idea, I simply followed instructions I found from Shanty 2 Chic via Pinterest.
 Here is the link –> Blanket Ladder

 They said it would only cost $10 to make and they were pretty close.
 The cost of the wood came out to $9.94.
 Since I didn’t have any stain on hand at the time I bought a small can which was around $5 I think.
 And then I had to buy 2 1/2 inch pocket screws which really threw me into a frenzy of how to drill a pocket hole and what is a Kreg Jig and why is it so darn expensive?

 Well let the internet tell you that you need a fancy tool to drill pocket holes if you want but I said “no!” to the Internet and my blanket ladder turned out just fine.
 No but seriously, this method worked for this project but you might actually need the fancy tool if you’re drilling pocket holes on a bigger more complex project like a table.

 So to start I went to our local Home Depot and got the wood.
 2 2x4x8’s at 60″ and 1 2x6x8 cut into 17″ pieces.
 That yields 4 pieces and a little bit leftover.
 The lovely people at Home Depot did all of the cutting for me for free!